sabihashoyab/wardrobe-wizard-application/README.md

 - **Version Control & CI/CD:** GitLab

 ## Development Highlights
-- Developed and styled custom components for core screens (Home, Add Outfit, Closet, Calendar) with an emphasis on visual aesthetics and accessibility.
+- Developed and styled custom components for core screens (Home, Add Outfit, Closet) with an emphasis on visual aesthetics and accessibility.
 - Integrated Firebase Firestore for real-time storage and retrieval of wardrobe data.
 - Configured user authentication and image uploads to Firebase Storage.
 - Utilized GitLab’s issue boards and milestone tracking for Agile task management and collaboration.